Goychay District

 Goychay District (Göyçay rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the centre of the country and belongs to the Central Aran Economic Region.
+Located in the centre of the country, it belongs to Central Aran Economic Region.
 The district borders the districts of Agdash, Qabala, Ismayilli, Kurdamir, and Ujar.
 Its capital and largest city is Goychay.
 As of 2020, the district had a population of 121,700.
 It is famous for its pomegranate growing industry, and for its pomegranate festival.

 Geography

 Goychay region is located in Shirvan valley, at the footsteps of Greater Caucasus mountain range.
 It stretches for about 25 km from north to south and 40 km from east to west, making up 726 km2 in total.
 The capital of the district Goychay lies on the 216th km of Baku-Qazakh Highway and 18 km away from Ujar railway station.
 Geographically, the region is divided into mountainous terrain and lowlands.
 Bozdag Qaramaryam mountain range makes up the mountainous part.
 The distance between Goychay region and capital Baku is 226 km.
 The region consists of a city and 55 villages.
 The biggest populated settlements include Bığır, Ləkçılpaq, Çaxırlı and İncə villages.

 Goychay and Yukhari Shirvan rivers pass through the region which contributes to raw materials used for products used for construction.
 Goychay is rich with river rocks and soft sand, and the clay deposits found in the vicinity of Qarabaqqal village are used for brick production.